ysndr/MSc-Thesis/chapter/methodology.md

 The access of record members is represented using a special set of AST nodes depending on whether the member name requires an evaluation in which case resolution is deferred to the evaluation pass.
 While the latter prevents static analysis of any deeper element by the LSP, `StaticAccess` can be used to resolve any intermediate reference.

-Notably Nickel represents static access chains in inverse order as unary operations which in turn puts the terminal `Var` node as a leaf in the tree.
+Notably, Nickel represents static access chains in inverse order as unary operations which in turn puts the terminal `Var` node as a leaf in the tree.
-Graphically, [@fig:nickel-static-access] shows the representation of the static access perfomed in [@lst:nickel-static-access] with the rest of the tree omitted.
+[Figure @fig:nickel-static-access] shows the representation of the static access perfomed in [@lst:nickel-static-access] with the rest of the tree omitted.

 ```{.nickel #lst:nickel-static-access caption="Nickel static access"}
 let x = {